-Video: Maeshowe and the winter solstice
+Video: The dead of winter – Maeshowe and the solstice

 With its south-westerly facing entrance, Maeshowe’s best known attribute is its orientation towards the setting sun around midwinter (read more here).